bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-01.md

 	- his brother Andel vouched for his integrity
 	- villagers enter into a panic
 - Vezoth was inclined that the best the group could do was aid in protecting the villagers in fleeing to another location, perhaps taking them to Brinewick until the threat can be handled.
-- Ademar was fully supportive of not hanging around.
+- Rantigan was fully supportive of not hanging around.
-- Urimo accepted the fact that a hill giant was far beyond their ability to handle.
+- Bodalf accepted the fact that a hill giant was far beyond their ability to handle.

 ### Legend of the Giantslayer